graves/captain_crunch/README.md

 ```

 As you can see:
+- Each part of the word begins on it's own line and MUST BE SINGLE QUOTED (this is important for correctly parsing yaml files)
-- The first letter can be either a capital or lowercase C (the possibilities are seperated by commas)
+- The first letter can be either a capital or lowercase C (the possibilities are seperated by |)
 - The second two letters are always: at
 - The last character is either an ! or empty